Moulik6235/Campus-placement-Management-Portal/README.md

-# GCCBA Placement Management Portal 🚀
+# Campus Placement Management Portal 🚀

-A modern, high-performance career and placement management system designed for **Government Chandigarh College of Business Administration (GCCBA)**.
+A modern, high-performance career and placement management system designed for **Campus Placement**.
 This platform streamlines the recruitment workflow for students, companies, and administrators, featuring AI-powered optimizations and a premium user experience.

 ---